Analysis | Why Germany’s Wirecard Is No Stranger to Controversy

 3. What are the recent claims against Wirecard?

 In a series of articles starting on Jan.
 30, the Financial Times reported allegations of accounting fraud by employees at the company’s units in Singapore and other Asian countries.
-The stories cite a preliminary report from Singapore law firm Rajah & Tann, which Wirecard had hired to look into the allegations.
-A deeper follow-up investigation by Rajah & Tann is expected to be published in March 2019.
+The stories cited a preliminary report from Singapore law firm Rajah & Tann, which Wirecard had hired to look into the allegations.

 4. What is the company’s response?